 - The connector is 3/8

 - There is a lifetime manufacturer warranty

-- The antenna is very light and long lasting
+- The antenna is very light and resistant

 - The large corona ball reduces noise and static build-up

-- The parts of the antenna are replaceable so you don’t need to buy another new antenna
+- Parts of the antenna are replaceable so you don’t need to buy a new one if something breaks down

 - This is a base thread standard

-- There is also a coax cable available for the antenna
+- There is a coax cable available for the antenna

 As for the cons, we only need to complain about the footprint.
-The antenna is quite large and has a large footprint, so you need a good amount of clear hood to put it on.
+The antenna is quite large, so you it will take up a lot of space on your car’s hood.

-Apart from the good performance, it’s the great looks of the Workman Viper CB Radio Mobile Antenna Silver that got us to review this antenna.
+Apart from the good word of mouth, it’s the stylish look of the Workman Viper CB Radio Mobile Antenna Silver that really caught our eye.
 Here are our pros:

 - The antenna is made of premium grade aluminum

-- There is glow in the dark eyes
+- The snake comes with glow in the dark eyes

 - There are 3/8×24 bottom threads